• Skip to main content

 • Facebook

-After my last post about tandem drawing with my son, I heard from several of you who also have kids who aren’t naturally drawn to art projects, or who even say they “hate” art, like my son has done in the past.
-It was good to know that I was not alone!
-Even though I did everything “right”, such as emphsizing process over product, asking questions instead of saying “good job!” and strewing the table with inspiration, my son just never took to art activities.
+Even though I did everything "right", such as emphasizing process over product, asking questions instead of saying "good job!" and strewing the table with materials I was "sure" would spark creativity, my son just never took to art activities.

 I hope you try some of them and tell me how it goes!

 My son really loves tracing his handprint and then coloring it in.
 He also loves when I trace his body on a large piece of paper.
 I think he likes the sensory component of feeling my hand drag along his outline.
+Kids are drawn to this kind of body art because it has such a personal component.

 Easy art project.
 Trace and color handprints.

-Making giant comic strips — so big you need to roll out the paper on the floor!
+Do your kids love comic books as much as mine do?
+Harness that interest.
+My kids LOVED making giant comic strips – so big you need to roll out the paper on the floor!

 Make an article of clothing!
 Every year we make a "summer of fun" t-shirt.
 This year, my little Star Wars fan loved drawing all his favorite characters so he could wear them.